Broadcom/terraform-provider-luminate/README.md

 -   **enable_isolation -** (Optional) Indicates whether web isolation
     is enabled in this policy.
-    Required for using "WEB_ISOLATION" rule action.
+    Required for using the "WEB_ISOLATION" rule action.

 -   **enable_whitelist -** (Optional) Indicates whether Allow rules
     whitelist is enabled in this policy.
-    Required for using "ALLOW" rule action.
+    Required for using the "ALLOW" rule action.

 -   **rules** - (Required) The constraints on the actions to perform upon user web activity (non-empty list of nested rule objects)